astronomer/docs/astro/manage-connections-variables.md

 <HostedBadge/>

 Astro includes connection management system that behaves like you are using an Astro-managed secrets backend.
 After you create a connection in the Astro UI, you can share it with multiple Deployments in a Workspace and override connection values on a per-Deployment basis.
+See [Create connections in Astro](create-and-link-connections.md) for setup steps.

 #### Benefits